-Best of Ireland
+Best of IrelandBook this package

-|Travel Style||This moderately-paced, escorted tour includes a reasonable amount of walking or hiking and requires an average level of physical fitness.|
+|What to Expect||This moderately-paced, escorted tour includes a reasonable amount of walking or hiking and requires an average level of physical fitness.|

 There is no shortage of places to visit and things to see in Ireland.
 You'll kiss the Blarney Stone for good luck, see the Cliffs of Moher and cruise on the River Corrib.
 Travel through the Connemara Region, one of the most picturesque in all of Ireland, where Gaelic is still spoken, visit Derry and Belfast as well as the new Titanic exhibition, and enjoy the sites of Dublin, Ireland's lovely, intimate capital.
-Enjoy superior and deluxe hotels, included sightseeing tours and more, all for an incredible discount price.
+Enjoy tourist class hotels, included sightseeing tours and more, all for an incredible discount price.

 Take your time when traveling through Ireland.
 Although it's possible to drive the length of Ireland in less than a day and to traverse the width of the country in a few hours, we prefer to settle in and explore a particular region, whether on foot, on horseback or behind the wheel—mindful, of course, of wandering sheep on small back roads.

 Departure Dates & Prices